rlagutinhub/docker.jenkins-ssh-slave/README.md

 ### How to use this image with Docker Plugin

-To use this image with [Docker Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Docker+Plugin), you need to pass the public SSH key using environment variable `JENKINS_SLAVE_SSH_PUBKEY` and not as a startup argument.
+To use this image with [Docker Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Docker+Plugin), you need to pass the public SSH key using environment variable `JENKINS_SSH_PUBKEY` and not as a startup argument.

 In _Environment_ field of the Docker Template (advanced section), just add: